 After five years, about 50 percent of all businesses fail, so your odds of succeeding are questionable.
 Fortunately, there are some specific actions you can take to improve your chances of success.

 Today’s entrepreneurs have more tools at their disposal than ever before, but also some unique challenges.
-Round your year out right while looking ahead to 2020 by getting started with the following:
+Round your year out right while looking ahead to next year by getting started with the following:

 Learn your industry